Ultimate 2026 Guide: Strength Training for Runners – 7 Proven Exercises

 • Reps: 12 each side

-• Benefits: Strengthens back muscles
+• Benefits: Strengthens back muscles to counter forward lean.

-• Form tips: Maintain neutral spine
+• Form tips: Maintain a neutral spine, squeeze shoulder blades.

 3. Tricep Dips